 This is not your average river ice, but it is called "aufeis."
 Aufeis is created from layers upon layers of snow and ice that collect and compress during the long winter months.

 This view gazes over the fertile tundra of the coastal plain south to the expanse of the Brooks Range and through the ever-changing weather of America’s Arctic.

-This is an impressive view of caribou seen just beyond the Aufeis in the Aichillik River.
-The Porcupine Caribou Herd has support the indigenous people in the region for time immemorial, and today both Inupiaq and Gwich’in communities continue to stay connected to the caribou through their cultures and for subsistence.
+This is an impressive view of caribou seen just beyond the aufeis in the Aichillik River.
+The Porcupine Caribou Herd has supported the indigenous people in the region since time immemorial, and today both Inupiaq and Gwich’in communities continue to stay connected to the caribou through their cultures and for subsistence.

 Though we were in the refuge for a week, we never took the scenery for granted.

 This is a view of a crevice in the aufeis.
 Some areas of aufeis melt with the summer sun, but aufeis in other shaded areas can last all year.